camunda/camunda-docs/docs/components/modeler/desktop-modeler/use-connectors.md

 <span class="badge badge--cloud">Camunda 8 only</span>

-To use [Camunda 8 Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) in Desktop Modeler, enable [automatic fetching](#fetch-camunda-8-connector-templates-automatically) of the respective Connector templates.
-Alternatively, for greater control, you may [fetch and configure templates manually](#add-camunda-8-connector-templates-manually).
+Use  [Camunda 8 Connectors](../../connectors/introduction-to-connectors.md) to access a growing range of external services or communication protocols.

+The Desktop Modeler fetches templates for [pre-built Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md] [automatically](#automatic-connector-template-fetching) and makes them available for use in your Camunda 8 BPMN processes.
+You can [disable this feature](#disable-automatic-connector-template-fetching) and [provide Connector templates manually](#add-camunda-connector-templates-manually) for full control over the building blocks the modeler should offer.

-## Fetch Camunda 8 Connector templates automatically
+## Automatic Connector template fetching

-You can enable automatic fetching of Connector templates for [Camunda 8 Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) through the [`enable-connector-templates` flag](./flags/flags.md#enable-connector-templates).
-Once set, it will fetch Camunda 8 Connector templates in the background and you'll be able to use them in your BPMN diagrams.
+The modeler fetches and updates templates for [pre-built Camunda connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) periodically [from the Camunda Marketplace](https://marketplace.camunda.com/en-US/listing?pl=3038&attr=20486&cat=107792&locale=en-US).
+This happens automatically, in the background, unless you [explicitly disable it](#disable-automatic-connector-template-fetching).

-On startup, a notification indicates if the templates are up to date or have been updated:
+After an update check concluded, a notification indicates if the templates are up to date or have been updated:

 ![Camunda Connector templates up to date notification](./img/use-connectors/up-to-date.png)